Lago Di Garda Lombardy And The Lakes, Italy Travel Guide

 Savor fresh, local ingredients, including lake fish and olive oil, contributing to a healthy and delicious dining experience.

 Entertainment usually slows earlier in smaller, calmer towns, focusing on leisurely dinners and evening lake walks.
-Larger towns have more extended evening options, especially on weekends and in summer.
+Larger the towns have more extended evening options, especially on weekends and in summer.

 For those seeking casino entertainment, a casino is located in Arco, a town north of Benaco.